avinash8526/List2CSV-Sublime-Plugin/README.md

 How to use
 ==========

-If you have a list , select all and press ctrl+alt+l or right click on mouse and select option "Convert List To CSV"
+If you have a list , select all and press ctrl+alt+, or right click on mouse and select option "Convert List To CSV"